FACTBOX-Seized or sailing away: What we know about oligarchs and their assets | Headlines

 - Latvia's government is looking to revoke his citizenship, despite having announced plans to open a museum there a week before the war in Ukraine started, the FT reported.
 Stepped down

 - Stepped down as trustee at the Royal Academy of the Arts in London.
-The arts organization said it would return his donation toward its current Fancis Bacon exhibition.
+The arts organisation said it would return his donation toward its current Francis Bacon exhibition.
 MIKHAIL FRIDMAN

-Mikhail Fridman, Aven's partner at LetterOne with an estimated net worth of $12.3 billion are on the EU sanctions list Stepped down:
+Mikhail Fridman, Aven's partner at LetterOne with an estimated net worth of $12.3 billion, is on the EU sanctions list Stepped down:

 - Withdrew from the LetterOne investment firm he confounded Suspended:

-- Pamplona Capital management said it had begun disentangling itself from LetterOne.
-Other banks told the FT they are also reviewing their lending relationships. - Fridman's north London home, which he bought for 65 million pounds ($86 million) in 2016, is not believed to have been frozen as he is not subject to UK sanctions, according to multiple media reports.
+- Pamplona Capital management said it had began disentangling itself from LetterOne.
+Other banks told the FT they were also reviewing their lending relationships. - Fridman's north London home, which he bought for 65 million pounds ($86 million) in 2016, is not believed to have been frozen as he is not subject to sanctions in Britain, according to multiple media reports.

 Sailing away: - Abramov's yacht The Titan arrived in the Maldives last week, according to MarineTraffic